In This Edition:

 With a lot of words and a lot of editions of The Latest Word over the past two and half years, if there’s one thing we’ve been trying to get across is that unlike all previous updates to Helix, this one is not necessarily going to be a simple matter of “run-Update Collection-and-go-back-to-work.”

-As you work with Helix in OS X, you will probably want to invest some time in your collections to make them look better, but that’s a small price to pay for this major leap.
-Keep in mind these three important considerations as you prepare for OS X:
+As you work with Helix in macOS, you will probably want to invest some time in your collections to make them look better, but that’s a small price to pay for this major leap.
+Keep in mind these three important considerations as you prepare for macOS:

 Find Previous — Find Next